-How payments technology can be the difference between success and failure for direct sellers
+How payment processing technology can be the difference between success and failure for direct sellers

-For direct sellers with long term ambitions in the industry, understanding the banking and payment blockers to sustained success, and how they can be overcome is critical to achieving those goals.
+For direct sellers with long term ambitions in the industry, understanding the payment processing of banking and payment blockers to sustained success, and how they can be overcome is critical to achieving those goals.

 Addressing the issue of chargeback fraud

 The greatest hinderance preventing direct sellers from long term prosperity, and consequently scaling their businesses, is the high levels of chargebacks and chargeback fraud that the industry traditionally experiences.
 This is where credit card holders raise a dispute with their issuer in relation to a charge placed on the card following a purchase with the direct seller.
 Usually this is the result of the dissatisfaction with a purchase or lack of delivery of a product, or there is fraudulent activity taking place on the account.
 This could be by the card holder themselves attempting to receive the product and also have the funds returned to them, or by a rogue third party that has illegally obtained the card details to make a purchase fraudulently.

 The inability to correctly identify and minimise this type of activity, particularly illegal activity, is an issue for all small online businesses.
 Within this demographic, direct seller are particularly susceptible to high chargeback rates.
 Because issuers are automatically wary of the industry, being on boarded as a direct seller by an acquirer can be problematic.
 It is extremely common for direct sellers’ merchant accounts to be closed at short notice if their chargeback rate is high to avoid further fines.

 The value of engaging with the right PSP